space-wizards/docs/src/en/community/admin/wizards-den-banning-policy.md

 ## Dewhitelisting

 Game admins may dewhitelist a player at their discretion in any case where an issue would likely have prevented whitelisting.
-Game admins are encouraged to pair indefinite game bans with dewhitelisting.
+Game admins are encouraged to pair bans which are either for a second offense of an issue or which are greater than 3 days with dewhitelisting.

 ## Offense Table